-If an adverse action is taken on an individual's case, MRT will send a notice to the individual listing the specific medical records that were used in making the determination and the criteria that was not met.
+If an adverse action is taken on an individual's case, a notice will be sent to the individual listing the specific medical records that were used in making the determination and the criteria that was not met.

 If MRT finds that the medical information is not adequate to make a decision, further medical, psychiatric, and psychological examinations may be recommended by MRT at the expense of the agency.